Chicago-R-User-Group/2018-n1-Happy-New-YeaR/README.md

 Should an old acquaintance be forgotten?
 No!
 Parfait Gasana (https://stackoverflow.com/users/1422451/parfait) will demonstrate the pros and cons of base R, including applications of the apply family, and draw comparisons to dplyr and data.table.

-See Juypter Notebooks including R scripts and data:
+See Jupyter Notebooks including R scripts and Meetup API and Census data:

 - Apply Family Demo
 - Benchmark Demo